gsarig/ootb-openstreetmap/readme.txt

 = 1.0 =

 == Changelog ==
+= 2.8.2 =
+* [NEW] Adds the `ootb_cf_modal_content` hook, which allows you to change the content of the modal that appears when you query posts based on their "Location" custom fields.
+For more info, check the plugin's FAQ section.

 = 2.8.0 =
 * [NEW] Adds an option to enable a location custom field, which can be used to store a post's or post type's location, following the [Geodata guidelines](https://codex.wordpress.org/Geodata).
 * [NEW] Adds a new block (a Block Variation, to be precise), to display a map that retrieves markers from posts or post types including the location custom field.